sswietoniowski/learning-go/README.md

 - tools:
   - [delve](https://github.com/go-delve/delve) [📖](https://github.com/golang/vscode-go/blob/master/docs/debugging.md) - a debugger for Go,
   - [Task](https://taskfile.dev/) - a task runner / build tool that aims to be simpler and easier to use than Make,
+  - [reflex](https://github.com/cespare/reflex) - a small tool to watch a directory and rerun commands when files change,
+  - [Air](https://github.com/cosmtrek/air) - a live reload tool for Go applications,
 - frameworks & libraries:
   - **[awesome-go](https://github.com/avelino/awesome-go)** - a curated list of awesome Go frameworks, libraries and software,
   - general: